michael-aloys/kinect-xml3d-visu/README.md

 * No initialization phase needed
 * Variable number of interpolation and pose requests (for slower hardware)

-This project is a result of the seminar "Cobots - Cooperative Robots" at Saarland University (summer semester 2015).

 #Extending / using / changing this project
 This project can and has been used as basis for combining other tracking hardware with XML3D.
 Our work on the Kinect and retargeting part